-Infoprint Manager for Windows will run on common PC systems from various manufacturers.
+InfoPrint Manager for Windows will run on common PC systems from various manufacturers.

-To use a channel-attached printer, you must install the IBM 4159 Model 001 S/390® Parallel Channel Emulator Card.
+To use a channel-attached printer, you must install the IBM 4159 Model 001 S/390 Parallel Channel Emulator Card.
 You should be advised of the following facts:

 - Each IBM 4159 supports at most 8 printers.
-However, if you are using the card to attach high-speed printers (such as an IBM Infoprint 4000 or an IBM Infoprint 4100), you should use one card per printer. - You should plan to install the IBM 4159 in a long PCI slot.
-As a result, the number of long PCI slots you have available in either your Infoprint AIX server or Windows NT/Windows 2000 system determines how many IBM 4159 cards you can install, up to a maximum of 8 cards.
+However, if you are using the card to attach high-speed printers (such as an InfoPrint 4000 or an InfoPrint 4100), you should use one card per printer. - You should plan to install the IBM 4159 in a long PCI slot.
+As a result, the number of long PCI slots you have available in your InfoPrint Windows systems determines how many IBM 4159 cards you can install, up to a maximum of 8 cards.
 Many computers have fewer than 8 long PCI slots. - The IBM 4159 supports data streaming at either 3.0 Mb per second or 4.5 Mb per second.
 All printers connected to a computer must be configured for the same data streaming rate. - The IBM 4159 supports only block multiplex data transfers.

-Contact your IBM customer service representative to obtain the IBM 4159 Model 001 S/390 Parallel Channel Emulator Card.
+Contact your InfoPrint customer service representative to obtain the IBM 4159 Model 001 S/390 Parallel Channel Emulator Card.